Easy Low-Carb Baked Mayo-Parmesan Fish (Video)

 We swooned over it when we tested the recipe, and unless you’re someone who really doesn’t like fish, I bet you’re going to love it.
 And if you’re eating more fish this time of year, check out The BEST Low-Carb Fish and Seafood Recipes from Kalyn’s Kitchen.
 I’ll definitely be adding this recipe to that collection of favorite fish dinners.

-One product I’ve recommended for years if you’re cooking any kind of fish is Szeged Fish Rub, a blend of spices that seems to me to be the perfect seasoning for fish.
-(That’s an Amazon affiliate link.)
-I could find it in my grocery store for a quite a few years, but for at least 5 years now I’ve been buying it at Amazon.com, and I always have this in my spice drawer.
+One product I’ve recommended for years if you’re cooking any kind of fish is Szeged Fish Rub (affiliate link) a blend of spices that seems to me to be the perfect seasoning for fish.
+I’d find it in my grocery store for a quite a few years, but for at least 5 years now I’ve been buying it at Amazon.com, and I always have this in my spice drawer.
 If you have a brand of fish rub you like, I’m sure it will also work.
-Now here are the ultra easy steps for making this recipe.

 How to Make Easy Low-Carb Baked Mayo-Parmesan Fish: